top of page

 At the hospital:

-• Learn to evaluate an elephant’s vital signs and physical examination
+• Learn how to evaluate an elephant’s vital signs and conduct a physical examination.

-• Discuss cases and treatment planning with our head vet
+• Engage in case discussions and treatment planning with the head vet to enhance your understanding.

 Project Photos

-Thailand requires little introduction.
-World famous for amazing foods, welcoming people, inspiring religions and stunning beaches.
-The Veterinary Centre is located 10 mins from Khok Kloi town which is about 40 minutes drive from Phuket International Airport.
+The Veterinary Centre is located just 10 minutes from Khok Kloi town and around a 40-minute drive from Phuket International Airport.

 1 week: £648